 Clerk of Circuit Court

 The Clerk of Circuit Court is responsible for over 800 individual duties in the Code of Virginia.
 Ranging from Probate Judge to Custodian of Court Cases and Land Records, this office has a broad bearing in each Virginia county.
 The current Clerk of Circuit Court is Jeremiah Musser.

 Commissioner of Revenue

 The Commissioner of Revenue is the chief local official charged with assessing property and administering revenue laws.
 Property, tools, machinery, and more, are assessed under the auspices of the Commissioner of Revenue.
-Faye Barker is the current Commissioner of Revenue for Wythe County.
+Kathy Vaught is the current Commissioner of Revenue for Wythe County.

 Virginia’s Sheriffs are the only elected law enforcement officers in the state.
 Their duties range generally from law enforcement (patrol, traffic, investigations, etc.), court service (security and civil process), and (in some jurisdictions) administration of a jail.
-Currently Wythe County’s Sheriff is Keith Dunagan.
+Currently Wythe County’s Sheriff is Charles W. Foster.